nyraa/moodle-calendar/README.md

 - Present assignment submission status with color in Google Calendar
 - Send email notifications for new assignment
 - Send email notifications for assignment deadline updated
-- Store token, insteadof storing account and password
+- Store token, storing account and password is optional (A token valid for about 3 months.
+If password stored, token will be updated automatically)

 ## Security
 - This GAS project is standalone, open source and totally under your own Google account, no data will be sent to any other server.